 What if I’m not happy with the handbook?

-I offer a 100% unconditional money back guarantee.
-If you’re not sure you got your money’s worth from the handbook just email me and I’ll refund your purchase.
+Not a problem.
+If you’re not sure you received your money’s worth from the handbook just email me and I’ll refund your purchase in full.